 For the inside, I used a mix of Alison Glass Sun Print for the pocket linings and fabrics from Simply Solids stash club for the pocket exteriors.
 A little more Field Day for the binding and it was done.

-As before, I finished all the binding by hand and then machine stitched the zipper tabs to the bag for added strength.
+As with my other Sew Together Bag, I finished all the binding by hand and then machine stitched the zipper tabs to the bag for added strength.
 I found that the easiest way to do this was to turn the bag almost inside out like so and pin/glue baste in position………

 I am so happy with how this came out – it’s overly bright and a little bit bonkers but I love it and it holds so much stuff!
 It was finished in time for retreat and even a random lady on the train commented on it!!!!